 "Violence in all its forms is endemic to South African society.
 Both sexual and domestic violence are pervasive and all women live under the threat of or experience violence.
 Women experience secondary victimisation at all stages of the criminal justice system."
-87

-This introduction to article 10 of the Women's Charter was drafted in 1994 and still rings true today.
 South African Police Services crime statistics released in October 2017 provides an overview of the crime situation in the country for the period 1 April 2016 - 31 March 2017.
 The information provided is not disaggregated, however women are often the primary victims of sexual offences.
 This is noted by the Statistics South Africa 2016/17 victims of crime survey.
 The survey found that from an estimated 50 883 victims of sexual offences, 63% are women.
-In addition, women also constitute more than 50 percent of victims of assault.
+In addition, women also constitute more than 50 % of victims of assault.
 A total of 49 660 sexual offences were reported for the 2016/17 financial year.